 By: Diana L. Stein

-The earliest known medical recipes come from the third millennium BCE city of Ebla in Syria.
-But late second and first millennia BCE Mesopotamia is our main source of textual information on what plants were known, which parts were used, how they were processed, mixed and applied, and what purpose they served.
-We learn that the majority of drugs were plant-based, derived from extracts, resins, or spices.
-Plant roots, stems, leaves, seeds, blossoms, and fruits were used dry or fresh, ground and sifted, soaked and boiled, or smoked.
+The earliest known medical recipes come from the 3rd millennium BCE city of Ebla in Syria.
+But late 2nd and 1st millennia BCE Mesopotamia is our main source of textual information on what plants were known, which parts were used, how they were processed, mixed and applied, and what purpose they served.
+We learn that the majority of drugs were plant based, derived from extracts, resins or spices.
+Plant roots, stems, leaves, seeds, blossoms and fruits were used dry or fresh, ground and sifted, soaked and boiled or smoked.

 Still more widespread is evidence for hemp (Cannabis sativa).
-The oldest example of this multipurpose plant now comes from Çatal Hüyük, a Neolithic site in Turkey, where a hemp-weaved fabric was recently found wrapped around a skeleton below a burnt building dated ca. 7000 BCE.
+The oldest example of this multi-purpose plant now comes from Çatal Hüyük, a Neolithic site in Turkey, where a hemp-weaved fabric was recently found wrapped around a skeleton below a burnt building dated c.
+7000 BCE.
 Already at this time hemp is thought to have been an important trade item.
-Elsewhere in Central Asia, Caucasia, and the Eurasian steppe, evidence for hemp extends from late Neolithic to Scythian times and exists in the form of rope, thread, hemp-impressed pottery, and actual hemp seeds.
+Elsewhere in Central Asia, Caucasia and the Eurasian steppe, evidence for hemp extends from late Neolithic to Scythian times and exists in the form of rope, thread, hemp-impressed pottery and actual hemp seeds.
 Some of the hemp-impressed ware served as braziers that were found in graves, and the seeds were likewise associated with braziers and burials.

 As the products of neuropsychological events, entoptic motifs are common to all human beings, irrespective of culture or time.
 The ancient Near East was no exception.
 The same basic design elements decorate the walls of pre and early state houses and temples, stoneware and pottery, amulets and seals.
-The striking similarity between the Tukano painting and the wall painting from Tell Munbaqa, which record the hallucinatory visions of two people from different cultures separated by over 7300 miles and 4000 years, illustrates just how universal and timeless this imagery is.
+The striking similarity between the Tukano painting in Figure 1 and the wall painting from Tell Munbaqa in Figure 2, which record the hallucinatory visions of two people from different cultures separated by over 7300 miles and 4000 years, illustrates just how universal and timeless this imagery is.